Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Introduction

 Our main contributions include:

 \begin{itemize} \item We introduce a generative autoregressive transformer for modeling physical dynamics.
 It operates on compact discretized representations of physical state observations.
-This discretization is performed through a VQ-VAE.
-The encoder tokenizes observations into sequences of tokens, while the decoder reconstructs the original states.
-This framework represents the first successful application of generative modeling using quantized representations of physical systems. \item To harness the in-context learning strengths of autoregressive transformers, we develop a new pretraining strategy that conditions the model on historical states or example trajectories with similar dynamics, allowing it to handle arbitrary-sized context token inputs. \item We evaluate \texttt{Zebra} on a range of parametric PDEs on two distinct settings.
-In the first, the model infers dynamics from a context trajectory that shares similar behavior with the target but differs in initial conditions, representing a one-shot setting. \texttt{Zebra}'s performance is benchmarked against domain-adaptation baselines specifically trained for such tasks.
-In the second scenario, only a limited number of historical frames of the target trajectory are available, requiring the model to deduce the underlying dynamics solely from these inputs. \texttt{Zebra} consistently demonstrates competitive performance across both evaluation contexts. \end{itemize}
+This framework represents the first successful application of causal generative modeling using quantized representations of physical systems. \item To harness the in-context learning strengths of autoregressive transformers, we develop a new pretraining strategy that conditions the model on example trajectories with similar underlying dynamics but different initial conditions.

+\item Our generative model predicts trajectory distributions.
+This provides a richer information than deterministic auto-regressive models.
+This comes with enhanced capabilities including more accurate predictions, uncertainty measures, or the ability to sample and generate new trajectories conditioned on some examples.

+\item We propose an accelerated inference procedure that is orders of magnitude faster than existing adaptation methods.

+\item We evaluate \texttt{Zebra} in a one-shot adaptation setting, where it must infer the dynamics from a single context trajectory and unroll the dynamics from a new query initial condition (i.e., a single snapshot).
+The predicted trajectory is compared to a target trajectory governed by the same underlying dynamics as the context but starting from the query initial condition. \texttt{Zebra}'s performance is benchmarked against domain adaptation baselines specifically trained for this task, and it consistently outperforms gradient-based adaptation methods on 2D datasets. \end{itemize}